Vinotha07/DiamondPricePrediction_ML-Project/README.md

 step 18: write a code for the steps to be followed to execute in the training pipeline file

-step 19: write a code for prediction pipeline by adding the load file function in the utils.
+step 19: write a code for prediction pipeline by adding the load file function for unpack the pickle file in the utils.

+step 20: write code to get the custom data and convert that into dataframe in the pipeline module

+step 21: Create app.py under the main folder to define the flask

+step22:create the folder template where we can create the html files for index, form and result.